Urgent Treatment Centres are open everyday from 8:00am to 11:00pm (including bank holidays including Christmas Day).

 If you have difficulties communicating or hearing, you can call 18001 111 on a textphone.
 Or you can use the NHS 111 British Sign Language (BSL) interpreter service if you’re deaf and want to use the phone service.

-If you prefer, you can choose to walk-in to an urgent treatment centre with no appointment needed beforehand.
+You can walk into an urgent treatment centre with no appointment needed beforehand.